 To make the Lamar House more energy efficient and to be a living example of how to do that without ripping out beautiful historic windows, Historic Augusta Inc. installed Indow inserts in 37 windows.
 It’s part of an ongoing project to make the 1860 brick home more energy efficient after renovating in 2004.
 Windows are only part of the equation.

 “You have to do insulation and weatherstripping and make sure your ducts are sealed,” he said.

 Erick likes the Indow inserts because they virtually disappear once they’re installed.
 Shortly after they went in, he was talking to a colleague and went to put his hand on the window, not realizing it had an insert.

-“Oh, you have a storm insert there,” he said, “and I couldn’t even see it!”
+“Oh, you have an indoor storm insert there,” he said, “and I couldn’t even see it!”